 - Dr. Greta Helsing: Invoked in the Paris Catacombs when the fight against the Big Bad Corvin and his vampire coven turns against the protagonists.
 Unfortunately for Corvin, the coven desecrated a lot of bodies to make their lair, and Greta's allies include two Psychopomps who offer the affronted spirits a chance to vent their displeasure.

-- Sabaton: The song "The Attack of the Dead Men" from "The Great War" Concept Album about World War I plays up the historical counter-attack by Russians through Deadly Gas without gas masks as if they really were fighting on in undeath.
+- Sabaton: The song "The Attack of the Dead Men" from "The Great War" Concept Album about World War I plays up the historical counter-attack by Russians through Deadly Gas without gas masks (as few of the Russian soldiers in this battle had gas masks) as if they really were fighting on in undeath.

 - Stan Ridgway's "Camouflage" (also covered by Sabaton ).
 A Marine PFC gets trapped by the Vietcong on patrol, but is rescued by another Marine nicknamed Camouflage.
 They fight their way out and Camouflage drops the PFC at his HQ, but when he reports to his CO a medic informs him that Camouflage died of combat wounds the previous night.